Ready to continue?

 Raise a puppy

 Our volunteer Puppy Raisers care for our puppies on their journey to become Guide Dogs, Autism Assistance Dogs and Therapy Dogs.
-Puppies begin training from 8-10 weeks of age and spend up to 12+ months in the care of their new family.
+Puppies begin training from 8-10 weeks of age and remain in training until they come of age.

 You can play an essential role in their development, integrating the puppy into your daily routines and introducing them to a range of new experiences and environments as they prepare for their important career.
 The goal is to nurture each puppy so they become well socialised, confident and focused before they embark on their formal training program.

-Puppy Raisers receive ongoing training and support throughout the foster period.
-You’ll develop a powerful bond with an amazing animal and play an important role in helping people with vision impairment, children with autism, and their families to achieve independence.
+Puppy Raisers receive ongoing training and support throughout this period.
+You’ll develop a powerful bond with an amazing animal and play an important role in helping people with low vision or blindness, children with autism, and their families to achieve independence.

 Care for a dog-in-training